 Okay.

-almost 300, and the altitude both work off the P-DOT static system, they call it, in
+It's both the airspeed indication that dropped to 100, down to 100 knots from almost 300, and the altitude both work off the P-DOT static system, they call it, in the aircraft.

-These are just simply anomalies produced by the external pressure?
+These are just simply anomalies produced by the external pressure.

-Right, the pressure that...
-Every time there's an explosion in the atmosphere, there's an overpressure wave that goes up at the speed of sound and wind.
+Right, the pressure that every time there's an explosion in the atmosphere, there's an overpressure wave that goes out at the speed of sound, and when it hits something, it delivers an overpressure.

-The other sensor is what's called the angle of attack system.
+Okay, the other sensor is what's called the angle of attack system.

 Angle of attack is an instrument that measures the exact angle that the wind is striking the nose of the aircraft.

-Normally in flight, and this you see in the data, that the airplane in that condition climbing at that speed and so on, the angle of attack was three degrees.
+Normally in flight, and you see in the data that the airplane in that condition climbing at that speed and so on, the angle of attack was three degrees, almost directly on the nose, just three degrees below the nose that the wind was striking the aircraft.

-Okay, now it suddenly gets blown up past the 90 degree position, and then you see, that's one of the data blocks that has Two more hits after the main last hit, and it shows that the vane goes to 106 on that last full data block.
+Okay, now it suddenly gets blown up past the 90-degree position, and then you see that's one of the data blocks that has two more hits after the main last hit.

-It's legible if you look at it closely, but remember they're handing this out to reporters, and reporters would go down and say, how come this last line is so screwed up?
+Right, they were handing the But remember, they're handing this out to reporters, and reporters would go down and say, how come this last line is so screwed up?

 I don't think they wanted reporters to ask the questions.